Welcome

 Forest Policy

-For the EU, forests per se remain outside the realm of the EUs (exclusive and shared) competences.
-This means the EU can only implement non-legally binding (or soft) policy instruments.
-The same usually applies to global or pan-European agreements on forests, such as the United Nations Non-legally Binding Instrument on All Types of Forests.
+In the EU, forests themselves fall outside the exclusive and shared competences of the EU.
+As a result, the EU can only implement non-legally binding (or “soft law”) policy instruments in this area.
+The same generally applies to global or pan-European forest-related agreements, such as the United Nations Non-Legally Binding Instrument on All Types of Forests.

 Forest Fires and EU Policy: Navigating the Smoke